fiskeben/dotfiles/README.md

 Run `install.sh` which will create a symlink to `.bash_profile` and `.inputrc` in your home directory.

+### 🙈  Local variations

+If it's necessary to set local values that don't belong in the base installation (say, work related environment variables), create a folder names `local` and create files in that directory as needed.

 ## 👍  Credits

 The layout, scripting, aliases, functions, and more is based on [Lars Kappert's